Franz Bardon—true guide or deceiver?

 Franz Bardon and his books

 Franz Bardon wrote three occult books during his lifetime, which in order of publication are: Der Weg zum Wahren Adepten (1956); Die Praxis der Magischen Evokation (1956); and Der Schlüssel zur wahren Quabbalah (1957).
 All three books were translated into English during the 1960's and 70's under the following titles: Initiation into Hermetics (1962); The Practice of Magical Evocation (1967); and The Key to the True Qabbalah (1971).
 In addition an occult novel was published after his death in English entitled Frabato the Magician (1971).
 It was subsequently published in German in 1979 under the German title Frabato: Ein Okkulter Roman.
-We would add that the reviewer is fluent in German and has studied all Bardon's books in the original German editions published by Dieter Rüggeberg, so is in a position to compare both sets of books.
-Having done so, we can assure our readers that the English translations are pretty faithful to the German books.
+The reviewer is fluent in German and has studied all Bardon's books in the original editions published by Dieter Rüggeberg as well as in their English translations, and is thoroughly conversant with the ideas and magical practises described in them.

 Many readers will be under the impression that the tarot is a means of telling fortunes.
 Others—as the author declares—a book of initiation in which are concealed the greatest occult secrets in a symbolical and allegorical manner.
 Both assumptions are false as we explain in the tenth of our 'Astral Conversations' articles on divination.
 Should you doubt us, let us consider the three tarot cards Bardon chose as the foundation of his teachings.
 The first of these (reproduced at left), is the 'Magician', though you will note that it differs markedly from Bardon's own version which forms the frontispiece to his first book—Initiation into Hermetics.
 The images of tarot cards (other than Franz Bardon's) that accompany this article have all been taken from the Rider-Waite tarot deck first published in 1910, as this remains the most popular and widely-used.